Balios Double Canopy Review

 |Rain Protection (30%)|

-|Ease Of Transport (30%)|
+|Ease of Transport (25%)|

-|Ease Of Use (15%)|
+|Ease of Use (15%)|

 Our Analysis and Test Results

 The Balios is one of the better collapsible umbrellas for its performance in the rain.
 This model has a relatively large and adequately deep canopy to allow you to nestle inside and have decent coverage.
 We measured the diameter to be 40 inches, one of the larger spans of the group.
 The depth is 9 inches, giving it extra structure to protect you from the rain.
 The circumference measures approximately 124 inches and is in an octagonal shape.
 The canopy also has wind vents, promoting air to flow through the umbrella as opposed to inverting it if things get gusty.

 Ease of Transport